+The current committee structure provides for the Group Risk Committee (GRC) and Group Asset Liability Committee (GALCO) reporting to the BRC and the Group Compliance Oversight Committee (GCOC) to the Board Compliance Committee.
 The primary objective of the GRC is to define, develop and monitor the Group's overarching risk management framework considering the Group's strategy and business plans.
 The GALCO is responsible for overseeing the implementation of the Group's Asset / Liability Management Framework which includes capital, liquidity & funding, and market risk in line with the Risk Appetite Framework.
 The GCOC is responsible for strengthening the focus on compliance within the Group's risk management framework.